liuxiao1468/CSE-572-Data-Mining/README.md

 1. python packages required:
    numpy, pandas, matplotlib, sklearn, scipy

-2.Note that when running .py file, you will need to keep the data folder under the same directory of your .py file
+2. Note that when running .py file, you will need to keep the data folder under the same directory of your .py file

 3. input: CGM datafile and CGM timestamp file
    output: 1) example plot;